natalieivy/session-6/readme.md

     </li>
 </ul>
 ```
-We should now be able to click on one of the images in the list to swap out the main image but we need some formatting.
+We should now be able to click on one of the images in the list to swap out the main image.

 Final refactored component: